YUSU-Dev/website/CONTRIBUTING.md

-# Contributing to York SU Website
+# Contributing to YUSU Website

-Welcome and thank you for contributing to York SU website.
+Welcome and thank you for contributing to YUSU website.
 This guide will take you through the technical considerations for contributing.

 ## Code of Conduct

-The York SU has adopted the [Contributor Covenant](https://www.contributor-covenant.org/).
+The YUSU has adopted the [Contributor Covenant](https://www.contributor-covenant.org/).
 Please familiarise yourself with our full [conduct principles](/CODE_OF_CONDUCT.md).

 ## How to contribute

-To find out more about the different types of contributions, the criteria or how to raise issues read [how to contribute](https://storybook.digital.yorksu.org/?path=/docs/contributing--docs).
+To find out more about the different types of contributions, the criteria or how to raise issues read [how to contribute](https://storybook.digital.yusu.org/?path=/docs/contributing--docs).

 ### Making a suggestion or raising a bug